-By considering these factors, it is easy to see how important the liver is to a person’s health.
+Considering these factors makes it easy to see how important the liver is to a person’s health.

-The liver is truly an amazing organ, as it has the ability to regenerate itself.
-This means that after injury or surgery to remove tissue, liver tissue can grow back to some extent.
+The liver is truly a fantastic organ, as it can regenerate itself.
+This means that liver tissue can grow back to some extent after injury or surgery to remove tissue.

-The liver begins to grow causing existing cells to enlarge.
-Then the new liver cells begin to multiply.
+The liver begins to grow, causing existing cells to enlarge.
+Then the new liver cells start to multiply.

-Within a week after removing two-thirds of the liver, the liver can return to the same weight it was before surgery.
-The liver is known to fully regenerate after performing up to 12 partial liver removal surgeries.
+Within a week after removing two-thirds of the liver, the liver can return to the same weight before surgery.
+The liver is known to regenerate after fully performing up to 12 partial liver removal surgeries.

-The pancreas is a glandular organ that produces a number of essential hormones for the body.
+The pancreas is a glandular organ that produces several essential hormones for the body.
 It forms an integral part of the digestive system.

 The pancreas is located below and behind the stomach, in the curve of the duodenum, which is a part of the small intestine.
-The pancreas secretes fluids that help break down food in the small intestine, along with bile and other fluids that help metabolism of fats and proteins.
+The pancreas secretes fluids that help break down food in the small intestine, along with bile and other juices that support the metabolism of fats and proteins.

-The pancreas is also critical for the production of insulin and glucagon, which regulate blood glucose levels.
-If the pancreas stops producing insulin, this leads to diabetes and a number of associated health problems.
+The pancreas is also critical for producing insulin and glucagon, which regulate blood glucose levels.
+If the pancreas stops producing insulin, diabetes, and several associated health problems.

 Other problems that affect the pancreas include pancreatic cancer.
-This is a particularly difficult cancer to detect as the tumor is usually not palpable (cannot be felt) due to the position of the pancreas.
+This is complicated cancer to detect as the tumor is usually not palpable (cannot be felt) due to the position of the pancreas.